The Designing for Social Systems workshop is a six-day intensive learning experience featuring the following:

 We are excited to explore these questions with attendees during and after the workshop:

 Where to start when working in a complex multi-stakeholder system?
 Which “users” to focus on first?

 How to decide what to build after uncovering multiple opportunities that all seem viable?

 How to integrate insights into a program strategy or organization, and act on them?

 How best to conduct ethnographic research and prototype ethically, without raising expectations or harming the trust you have built, especially with disaffected communities?

-How to get funders, superiors, and colleagues to support human-centered design work, given the process is non-linear and deliverables are less tangible?
+How to get funders, superiors, and colleagues to support human-centered design work, given the process is non-linear, can be messy, and the outcomes are uncertain?